-Conversation details
+LISP1B - Conversation details

 - Vocabulary: You are responsible for learning both the vocabulary introduced in class and in the textbook.
 Your notebook and the vocabulary lists at the end of the chapter will be the basis for weekly vocabulary quizzes.
 Each vocabulary quiz consists of five words. - Reading: The purpose of the assignments is to increase your ability to read in Spanish without translating to English, and to participate in class discussion.
-There will be homework or a quiz for each assignment. - Writing: We will do writing exercises at the end of each chapter.
-There will be two graded writing exercises on weeks 5 and 9. - Conversation midterm: Your instructor will evaluate your conversational skills while you have a conversation with one of your classmates through Zoom.
-You will record and upload the conversation to Canvas.
+There will be homework or a quiz for each assignment. - Writing: There will be one writing exercise for each chapter, two will be graded. - Conversation midterm: Your instructor will evaluate your conversational skills while you have a conversation with one of your classmates.
+Conversations will be recorded in Zoom and uploaded to Canvas.
 Your camera must be on and we must be able to see your face (check the lighting beforehand).
-External resources (e.g., notes, word lists, etc.) are not allowed, whether on your desk or on your screen. - Conversation final: An individual 15-minute conversation with your instructor which will be recorded.
+External resources (e.g., notes, word lists, etc.) are not allowed, whether on your desk or on your screen - Conversation final: An individual 15-minute conversation with your instructor (which may be taped).
 Sign up in class in week 10 for an appointment during finals week.
 The final cannot be taken earlier.
 Your instructor will judge the conversation final for comprehension, content, vocabulary, fluency, grammar, and pronunciation.
 Note: Your Conversation final will take place on Zoom.
 Your camera must be on and we must be able to see your face (check the lighting beforehand).
 External resources (e.g., notes, word lists, etc.) are not allowed, whether on your desk or on your screen.

-Analysis details
+LISP1BX - Analysis details

-- Midterms: Midterms will be completed during class time Thursday of weeks 4 and 8.
-They include grammar, culture, reading and listening comprehension questions. - Homework: Every week you will be expected to turn in the homework through Connect.
+- Midterms: Midterms will be completed during class time Thursday of weeks 4 and week 8.
+They include grammar, culture, reading and listening comprehension questions. - Homework: Every two weeks you will be expected to turn in the homework through Connect.
 Check Canvas for the link to your section's homework.
 Make sure you work on the activities related to the topics covered in class every week so that you have plenty of time to complete your homework.
 You can redo your homework activities up to 3 times.
 Please remember that the same standards of academic integrity hold for both tests and homework. - Práctica opcional: You can find vocabulary and grammar practice activities in Connect.
 These activities are not part of your grade.
 They are meant to be used for review or extra practice. - Final exam: The final exam contains grammar, culture, reading and listening comprehension questions about all the material covered in class.